 Instructions

-- Add the cream cheese to the Oreo crumbs and blend until it forms a sticky ball.
+- Add the cream cheese to the Oreo crumbs and blend until the mixture comes together.

-- Use a cookie scoop (your hand will also work) to break off pieces of dough and roll them into smooth balls.
-Lay them on a lined baking sheet and place them into the freezer for 30 minutes.
+- Use a cookie scoop, a spoon, or your hands to break off pieces of dough and roll them into smooth balls.
+Place them on a lined baking sheet and transfer them to the freezer for 30 minutes.

-- Melt the chocolate in two separate bowls (white in one, dark in the other).
-Dip each ball in the bowls in whichever fashion you prefer (I usually do half dark chocolate and half white chocolate).
-Sprinkle the balls while still wet.
-Then drizzle the opposing color of chocolate to make stripes.
+- Melt the chocolate in two separate bowls (dark in one, white in the other).
+Dip each ball into the bowls in whichever fashion you prefer.
+Drizzle the opposing color of chocolate to make stripes for added fun, if you wish.
+Add sprinkles immediately, before the chocolate has time to set.